 The Quad Page Program (4PP) instruction is for programming the memory to be "0".
-A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit and Quad Enable (QE) bit must be set to "1" before sending the Quad Page Program (4PP).
-The Quad Page Programming takes four pins: SIO0, SIO1, SIO2, and SIO3, which can raise programmer performance and the effectiveness of application of lower clock less than 70MHz.
-For system with faster clock, the Quad page program cannot provide more actual favors, because the required internal page program time is far more than the time data flows in.
-Therefore, we suggest that while executing this command (especially during sending data), user can slow the clock speed down to 70MHz below.
+A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit and Quad Enable (QE) bit must be set to "1" before sending the Quad Page Program (4PP).
+The Quad Page Programming takes four pins: SIO0, SIO1, SIO2, and SIO3, which can raise programer performance and and the effectiveness of application of lower clock less than 20MHz.
+For system with faster clock, the Quad page program cannot provide more performance, because the required internal page program time is far more than the time data flows in.
+Therefore, we suggest that while executing this command (especially during sending data), user can slow the clock speed down to 20MHz below.
 The other function descriptions are as same as standard page program.